Season : Early. Flowers May, Harvest August/September

 Malus domestica 'Tom Putt'

 Tom Putt Apple Trees produce large, rather flattened red, shiny apples with the odd green patch.
-They are usually well ribbed - giving the impression that they are just bursting with juice!.
+They are usually well ribbed -

 The fruit size is quite large for a cider variety, and they are easy to juice, making tangy rich flavoured juice that is ideal as the sharp element in a blended cider

-They keep well and may be stored until Christmas - although the skin may go to look greasy and wrinkled with long storage.
+They keep well and may be stored until Christmas -

 The tree is vigorous and disease resistant, begins cropping young and reliably bears large harvests.